 Those participating in the program can also take advantage of a ticket discount offer to the Wednesday, August 26, 2015 Phillies Phitness Night presented by NovaCare Rehabilitation.

 The 15th annual Teacher Appreciation Night presented by Think Energy and GDF SUEZ Energy Resources honors area educators for their hard work for and dedication to their students.
 Students, parents and peers could nominate a teacher making a difference.

-On April 25 during the 7:05 p.m. game against the Atlanta Braves, the Phillies are will celebrate science with the 5th annual Philadelphia Science Festival Night at the Ballpark presented by Dow.
-Science exhibits will line the concourse and students can visit each station to earn stamps.
+On April 25 during the 7:05 p.m. game against the Atlanta Braves, the Phillies celebrated science with the fifth annual Philadelphia Science Festival Night at the Ballpark presented by Dow.
+Science exhibits lined the concourse and students can visit each station to earn stamps.
 Collect five stamps and receive a Science Night water bottle.
-Philadelphia Science Night curriculum and ticket discounts are available.

 The Phillies Red Goes Green Sustainability Initiative Contest asked teachers to submit a description of sustainability efforts in their classroom.
-The winning teacher will be recognized on field prior to the Wednesday, April 22 7:05 p.m. game against the Miami Marlins when the Phillies celebrate sustainability during Red Goes Green Night presented by Citizens Bank.
-The winning classroom will also be treated to complimentary tickets to the game.
+The winning teacher was recognized on field prior to the Wednesday, April 22 7:05 p.m. game against the Miami Marlins when the Phillies celebrated sustainability during Red Goes Green Night presented by Citizens Bank.
+The winning classroom was also treated to complimentary tickets to the game.

-The Phillies and NBC10 invite you to the inaugural Citizens Bank Weather Education Day taking place at Citizens Bank Park prior to the Phillies Thursday, May 14 1:05 p.m. game against the Pittsburgh Pirates.
-The NBC10 First Alert Weather team will provide an educational experience that will be followed by the Phillies game.
-This field trip experience will provide a great day of learning and fun!
+The Phillies and NBC10 held the inaugural Citizens Bank Weather Education Day at Citizens Bank Park prior to the Phillies Thursday, May 14 1:05 p.m. game against the Pittsburgh Pirates.
+The NBC10 First Alert Weather team provided an educational experience that will be followed by the Phillies game.
+This field trip experience provided a great day of learning and fun!

 Breaking Barriers: In Sports, In Life is a baseball-themed character education program developed Sharon Robinson, the daughter of baseball great Jackie Robinson, in conjunction with Major League Baseball and Scholastic Inc. Using America's sport, baseball, as the metaphor for life, the curriculum is based on the values demonstrated by barrier breaker Jackie Robinson: Citizenship, Commitment, Courage, Determination, Excellence, Integrity, Justice, Persistence, Teamwork.